afourmy/pyNMS/README.md

 ## Failure simulation

 It is possible to simulate the failure of one or several devices and see how it impacts the network routing and dimensioning.
-A link can be set "in failure" from the right-click menu.
-For the failure to be considered, it is required to trigger the update of all routing tables, then route the traffic flows again.
-On the same example as above, we see that the router is now load-balancing the traffic on two paths only, and the total traffic flow is computed accordingly.

 ![Failure simulation](https://github.com/mintoo/networks/raw/master/Readme/failure_simulation.PNG)